Dr. Grumpy re-tells the fascinating story of the importation of camels to North America for use as beasts of burden. He

 Our original head camel driver, Hadji Ali, eventually got out of the camel business, but he never left America.
 He became a citizen in 1880, married a woman named Gertrudis Serna and had two children.
 He died in Arizona in 1902, having spent 51 years of his life in the U.S. You’ll find his tombstone in Quartzsite, Arizona labeled with the name “Hi Jolly,” the Americanized pronunciation of his full name.

-The last sighting of a wild camel in North America was in 1941 near Douglas, Texas (source).Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
+The last sighting of a wild camel in North America was in 1941 near Douglas, Texas (source).Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter and Instagram.